Varun-25/Movie_Database_Mulesoft/README.md

 ## 2. 'movies.sql' file contains the sql code for creating table, inserting values into table and some queries.

-## 3. 'dbconnect.php' file connects XAMPP server to our project.
+## 3. 'connection.php' file connects XAMPP server to our project.

-## 4.'index.php' file contains how we can include database connection in any part of our project.
+## 4.'dbindex.php' file contains how we can include database connection in any part of our project.

 # Queries: